themadan/amitness.github.io/content/articles/data-augmentation-in-nlp.md

 This line of work tries to generate additional training data while preserving the class label.

 - **Conditional Pre-trained Language Models**
-This technique was proposed by [Kumar et al.](https://arxiv.org/abs/2003.02245) in their paper which uses transformers models to expand the training data.
+This technique was first proposed by Anaby-Tavor et al. in their paper ["Not Enough Data?
+Deep Learning to the Rescue!](https://arxiv.org/abs/1911.03118).
+A recent paper from [Kumar et al.](https://arxiv.org/abs/2003.02245) evaluated this idea across multiple transformer-based pre-trained models.
 The problem formulation is as follows:

     - Prepend the class label to each text in your training data
     ![](/images/nlp-aug-generation-training.png){.img-center}